ThijsDeenen/Portfolio-Semester-2-ICT-Media-Design/README.md

 # Portfolio-Semester-2-ICT-Media-Design
-Dit bevat alle bestanden die gebruikt zijn om mijn portfolio in elkaar te zetten.

-In de challenge map zitten alle afbeeldingen, html, css en javascript bestanden die gebruikt zijn in de verschillende linkjes naar schallenges, assignments en projecten op de DEV pagina.
-Elke challenge heeft namelijk een eigen html pagina met, als dit van toepassing is, een css en/of javascript bestand.
+This repository concists of every file used to create my portfolio.

+**version 1.0.2**
+This repository exists to show the scripts from my portfolio for the second semester of ICT & Media Design of Fontys Eindhoven.

+In the challenge map are all the images, html, css and javascript files that I used in the different links to challenges, assignments and projects on te DEV page in my portfolio.
+Every challenge has it's own html page and coud have a css and/or javascript file.

+##Licence
+Thijs Deenen